-- 6.308 Proposals for development should follow the Council's policy for housing mix and size set out below at Policy H 1.
+- 6.310 Proposals for development should follow the Council's policy for housing mix and size set out below at Policy H 1.
 Proposals should be informed by the Housing Needs Study 2018 or subsequent updates, any findings of parish-wide surveys and policies in 'made' neighbourhood plans if applicable, together with local planning evidence base documents, up-to-date statistics from the Council's Housing Register (for affordable units), and any other relevant and up-to-date information on local housing needs.
-The mix proposed, along with supporting evidence, should be provided in the design and access statement accompanying the planning application. - 6.309 On major sites (see the Glossary at Appendix 4), an appropriate mix will usually include a range of sizes and forms of residence within the site.
+The mix proposed, along with supporting evidence, should be provided in the design and access statement accompanying the planning application. - 6.311 On major sites (see the Glossary at Appendix 4), an appropriate mix will usually include a range of sizes and forms of residence within the site.
 However, there will be locations where there is a dominance of particular housing types and sizes, and the provision of different housing types on that site will ensure that the overall mix for the area is more balanced.
 This policy is not prescriptive, but requires the development proposals to be informed by an analysis of the surrounding area, and for this to be evidenced in the design and access statement submitted as part of the proposals.
-Balanced communities include a range of housing that will meet the needs of different types of households, including older persons, people with disabilities, and families and single person households, as well as providing 'lifetime' homes (i.e. dwellings that will meet people's changing needs over their lifetime).

-6.310 Policy H 1 should also be read in conjunction with Policy H 2: Housing Density.
+Balanced communities include a range of housing that will meet the needs of different types of households, including older persons, people with disabilities, and families and single person households, as well as providing 'lifetime' homes (i.e. dwellings that will meet people's changing needs over their lifetime). - 6.312 Policy H 1 should also be read in conjunction with Policy H 2: Housing Density.
+The provision of affordable housing is dealt with in Policy H 3.
+Housing for Older People and People with Disabilities is addressed in Policy H 6.